evy0311/t440p-hackintosh/README.md

 - Graphics Acceleration
 - Facetime/iMessage
 - Trackpoint/Touchpad (see below)
-- Pretty much everything accept what is listed below
+- Pretty much everything except what is listed below

 ##### What Doesnt Work:
 - Audio Jack (as a microphone and as a headphone jack)